Home / Skipper (Hesperiidae) / Long-tailed Skipper (Urbanus proteus)

 Quick Facts

-Lifespan of adults Up to two weeks
+Lifespan of Adults Can live up to two weeks in their final form.

 Did You Know?